The Fish People Place Lab - Current Community

 Ireland Moro (she/her)

-Ireland is a 2024-2025 Master of Marine Management candidate at Dalhousie University.
+Ireland was a 2024-2025 Master of Marine Management candidate at Dalhousie University.
 Although she grew up far from the ocean in Calgary, Alberta, her love for the marine environment was fostered by vacations to the coast and Blue Planet documentaries.
 This passion drove Ireland to the University of New Brunswick where she completed her Bachelor of Science in Marine Biology with a minor in Zoology.
 Her passion for conservation led her to pursue the marine management program as she recognizes that the change she wants to see starts with management.

 Ireland’s interest in conservation helped shape her graduate project titled “Examining federal policy surrounding the potential impacts to wild Atlantic salmon from enhancement programs.”
 She completed her degree in December, 2024.
 You can read her graduate project work here.
+Ireland now works for e-Oceans.

 -